lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website-story.md

 I am going to tell a story about one project where I learned a lot of things.
 The project was not a failure, we managed to deliver the solution and it runs in production, but I will focus on what went wrong.
-In another article I might focus on how much the technological landscape has changed in two years and how a similar solution could be better in the future.

 ## What we got